Skip to main content

 super()

 Use super() to call methods from the parent class.
-This is useful when you want to extend behavior rather than replace it.
+This is how you extend behavior (add to it) rather than replace it.

 class GoldenRetriever(Dog):